Love/Hate (TV series): International broadcasts

 The complete series is available to view in Ireland on the RTÉ Player.
 In the United Kingdom, seasons one and two aired on Scotland's ITV franchise, STV.

 RTÉ International and the programme's producers signed an international broadcasting deal with ITV Studios Global Entertainment.
 ITV Global will help market and distribute the show internationally.

-The series is expected to air on television in the US, with a broadcast date yet to be confirmed.
-Series 1–3 are now available to view via U.S. Netflix, which were added on 18 September 2013.

-Also in the United Kingdom season 1 and 2 have been purchased by Channel 5, giving the series a UK-wide broadcast.
+Also in the United Kingdom season 1 and 2 was purchased by Channel 5, giving the series a UK-wide broadcast.
 The first season aired on 24 July 2013.
 Series 2 was shown on UK freeview channel Spike, following a repeat run of the first series.

 The complete series is available on the subscription service BritBox.

-In October 2013, it was announced that streaming company Netflix has bought the show and will make it available to its subscribers.
 The first three series have also been bought by TV markets in Brazil, Israel and Singapore joining Australia, New Zealand and South Korea.